haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

     --tags $PROJECT_NAME-$APP_ENV-cluster=client
 ```

-The cloudformation stack can be display in CloudFormation and navigate to &*Stack section**.
-In the Events tab of the stack, the progress of creating the stack can be followed.
+The Cloudformation stack can be displayed in CloudFormation and navigate to the **Stack section**.
+In the **Events tab** of the stack, the progress of creating the stack can be followed.

 ![progress](progress.png "Cloudformation progress")

 ### Outputs

+{{< admonition success >}}

-* VPC with public and private subnets in two availability zones
+* VPC with public and private subnets in two availability zones.
+* Internet Gateway.
+* Route tables and Network ACLs.
-* Client security group
+* Client security group.

+{{< /admonition >}}

-## Add ECS cluster and load balancer
+## ECS cluster and Load Balancer

 ### ECS cluster

-This file starts from the template_task_definition.yaml file where you will add the cluster configuration.
-The official AWS documentation for creating the ECS Cluster will be the main source of information.
+This file starts from the [cluster-fargate.yml](https://github.com/haicheviet/blog-code/blob/main/ecs-cost%20optimization-with-fargate/aws/cluster-fargate.yml) file where you will add the cluster configuration.

 ```yaml
 Resources: